 In spite of these challenges, she has Smithy, her partner, who is “built like a proverbial brick shithouse” with cauliflower ears thanks to his rugby-playing, on her side.
 And then there is Paul Frost, an overly helpful potential love interest from her past and best-friend Maggie, a criminologist in training.

-With Sam Shepard, Vanda Symons has created an unforgettable, gutsy female character who stands her ground with humour and wit.
+With Sam Shephard, Vanda Symons has created an unforgettable, gutsy female character who stands her ground with humour and wit.
 Just over five foot tall, Sam is a package of dynamite with an attitude to match.
 Headstrong and armed with a sharp tongue and even sharper brain, she holds her own against anyone who challenges her.

 At times Sam overshadows the main plot of the story and ultimately The Ringmaster is character-driven rather than plot-driven.
 If you’re looking for a nail-biting, nerve-wracking, edge-of-your-seat read, The Ringmaster might not be for you.
 The unmasking of the murderer provides an unexpected twist, but occurs quite suddenly and could benefit from more prolonged suspense.